 The house is Jim’s own design built in 2005.
-Acting as general contractor he and a crew added every detail from the large picture windows in the living room to the light and airy kitchen.
-Since then Jim has been adding personal detail as the house evolves.
-Most recently he began experimenting with galvanized corrugated metal to accent a kitchen island and below his living room windows.
+Acting as the general contractor, he and a crew added every detail — from the large picture windows in the living room to the light, airy kitchen.
+Since then, Jim has been adding personal details as time goes on.
+Most recently, he began experimenting with galvanized corrugated metal to create a unique and durable kitchen island and accent below his living room windows.

-This kitchen bar with 1-1/4 x 1/4 Corrugated Galvanized was the first interior metal project Jim attempted in his house.
+This corrugated metal bar with 1-1/4 x 1/4 Galvanized Corrugated panels was the first interior metal project Jim attempted in his house.

-“Recently a friend of mine was at Bridger Steel getting his materials for roofing and siding.
-I went with him and when I walked inside the showroom I was so impressed with all the applications of the different corrugated materials.” explains Jim.
+“Recently, a friend of mine was at Bridger Steel getting his materials for a metal roofing and siding project.
+I went with him and when I walked inside the showroom I was so impressed with all the applications of the different corrugated metal materials," explains Jim.

-“I thought, ‘I’d love to do something in my house and create an added level of texture with the metal.
-I’ve got the wood, I’ve got the granite, but I don’t have the metal look.’” he recalls.
+“I thought to myself, ‘I’d love to do something in my house and create a textured look with the corrugated metal.
+I’ve got the wood, I’ve got the granite, but I don’t have the metal look,’” he recalls.

-While Jim has plenty of construction experience he had never worked with metal before.
-When he decided his first project would be the kitchen island he went back to the show room to talk with the experts.
+While Jim has plenty of construction experience, he had never worked with corrugated metal before.
+When he decided his first project would be the kitchen island, he went back to the Bridger Steel showroom to talk with the experts.
 “Definitely talk to the guys at Bridger Steel before your start your project, and get the best tools for the job,” Jim advises new DIYers.

 Jim recorded his process from demolition to completion, adding pillars with granite and tile as well as the metal accents.

-To begin the DIY project he built out the sides of the kitchen bar with plywood and added the granite and tile pieces to frame the metal.
-The area was originally sheet rocked, which he ripped out so he could attach the pieces with the fasteners from Bridger Steel, instead of searching for studs.
+To begin the DIY project, he first built out the sides of the kitchen bar with plywood and added granite and tile pieces to frame the metal.
+The area was originally sheet rocked, which he ripped out so he could attach the pieces with the fasteners from Bridger Steel instead of searching for studs.
 “It was a lot more work, but it was worthwhile to build out and start fresh,” explains Jim.

-To replace the sheet rock he chose 1-1/4 x 1/4 Corrugated Galvanized 28ga with a contrasting black 1/2” J-Metal trim.
-“I like the art deco aspect and the light gage,” he says.
-Because this was his first project with metal he decided to use the lightest gauge available to make it easier to cut and bend around the corners.
+To replace the sheet rock, he chose 1-1/4 x 1/4 Galvanized Corrugated Metal 28ga with a contrasting black 1/2” J-Metal trim.
+“I like the art deco aspect and the light gauge,” he says.
+Since this was his first project with corrugated metal, he decided to use the lightest gauge available to make it easier to cut and bend around the corners.

-Even with the lighter gage Jim still came across challenges with his first project, including bending the metal corners around the radiator panel at the bottom of the bar, which encouraged him to come up with creative solutions like the striking band of black metal in the center, “It was difficult for me, having no experience with metal.
-I added the black trim down the middle to split things up and make it easier.”
+Even with the lighter gauge, Jim still came across challenges with his first project, including bending the metal corners around the radiator panel at the bottom of the bar.
+This encouraged him to come up with creative solutions like the striking band of black metal in the center.
+“It was difficult for me, having no experience with corrugated metal.
+I added the black trim down the middle to split things up and make it easier,” he says.

-Jim poses by the finished project: a beautiful conversation piece and addition to his house.
+Jim poses by the finished corrugated metal bar, which is now a beautiful conversation piece and addition to his house.